plan2net/fake-fal/README.md

 # Integration information

-We extend the core class `\TYPO3\CMS\Core\Resource\ResourceFactory` to overcome the hardcoded check with `is_file` in the method `retrieveFileOrFolderObject`.
+We extend the core class `\TYPO3\CMS\Core\Resource\ResourceFactory` to overcome the hardcoded check with `is_file` in the method `retrieveFileOrFolderObject` and we extend the core class `\TYPO3\CMS\Core\Resource\ResourceStorage` to reset the `isOnline` flag of the storage.
 Just be aware of this if you use any other extension doing so or extend the class yourself.

 # Alternatives